The New England Journal of Medicine June 27, 2019

 Multicenter, Global

-Population Adults with systemic sclerosis-associated interstitial lung disease with symptom onset within 7 years, fibrotic ILD >10% on HRCT, and FVC >=40% predicted.
+Population Adults with systemic sclerosis-associated interstitial lung disease (first non-Raynaud symptom within 7 years of enrollment), demonstrating greater than or equal to 10% extent of fibrotic disease on HRCT, and an FVC greater than or equal to 40% of predicted.

-Intervention Nintedanib 150 mg twice daily.
+Intervention Nintedanib 150 mg orally twice daily

-Comparator Matched placebo twice daily.
+Comparator Matched placebo orally twice daily

 Study Limitations